Ref No: RT152

 This course is intended for anyone who takes part in the Hydroprocessing facilities in oil refining and petrochemical industries or who helps decide Hydroprocessing investments.

-The course is suitable to a wide range of professionals but
+The course is suitable to a wide range of professionals but will greatly benefit to:

 Refining Operations and Introduction to Hydroprocessing